 That elusive photo chasing a sardine run, that priced selfie with a marine testudine, and that noteworthy beach camp gracing the sunset are just few of the expectations listed on every Moalboal goer.

 Moalboal, a once sleepy town seating 90 kilometers southwest of Cebu City, offers a laid-back vibe.
-Stunning white strips adorn its edges where clear and calm ripples regularly wash off the shore.
+Stunning white strips adorn its edges, where clear and calm ripples regularly wash off the shore.

 Beneath are unassuming underwater wonders.
-Sea turtles frequently seen feeding on seaweeds, not minding the snorkelers hovering over as they search for nutrition.
+Sea turtles are frequently seen feeding on seaweeds, not minding the snorkelers hovering over as they search for nutrition.